lambda-feedback/freeBodyDiagrams/README.md

 - Run `python lil_server_for_testing_purposes` to set up the server
 - Open up the file `testing_canvas.html` in your browser
 - Draw/move arrows using left mouse button and delete using right mouse button
-- You should now get live feedback
+- You should now get live feedback every second
 - The target answer is stored in questions.py

 ## Guide to adding new feature (distributed loads):